 1.1.
 Scope.
 The Parties have entered into this Agreement to establish the duties, rights and procedures by which the Parties may, but are not obligated to, enter into Transactions pursuant to which (i) the Parties will establish an EESI Energy Price which Customer will pay EESI for its energy consumption at certain Facilities; (ii) Customer will grant to EESI the option to from time to time sell and deliver Energy to Customer to meet all or part of the Energy requirements of certain Facilities; and (iii) EESI will perform certain other Utility Invoice Services (as defined in Section 2) for Customer.

 1.2.
 Transactions.
 It is the intent of the Parties to facilitate Transactions in accordance with the agreed procedures in this Agreement and assure that such Transactions are valid and enforceable as a result of the use of such procedures for the mutual benefit of the Parties.
 Each Transaction shall be effectuated and evidenced by a written paper-based Transaction Agreement executed by the Parties, including by facsimile and/or counterparts, and shall constitute a part of this Agreement.
-Each Transaction Agreement shall, among other things, set forth relative to the Transaction the EESI Energy Price to be paid by Customer to EESI, the Transaction Term and any other special terms and conditions.
+Each Transaction Agreement shall, among other things, set forth relative to the Transaction the EESI Energy Price to be paid by Customer to EESI, the Transaction Term, any terms and conditions regarding credit, and any other special terms and conditions.
 Each Transaction shall be construed in conjunction with this Agreement and any discrepancy between this Agreement and a Transaction Agreement shall be resolved in favor of the Transaction Agreement.

 2.0.
 SERVICES.